Pickling: Thanksgiving

 Pickles were part of Thanksgiving dinner traditions as early as 1827.
 The first mention of pickles at Thanksgiving comes from Sarah Josepha Hale's novel Northwood.
 (Hale is best known for her successful campaign to have Thanksgiving recognized as a national holiday in the United States.)
 Pickled peaches, coleslaw and other mixed pickles continue to be served alongside cranberry sauce at Thanksgiving dinner in present times.

 Mexico, Central America, and South America

-In Mexico, chili peppers, particularly of the Jalapeño and serrano varieties, pickled with onions, carrots and herbs form common condiments.
+In Mexico, chili peppers, particularly of the Jalapeño and serrano varieties, are pickled with vegetables such as, onions, carrots and herbs form common condiments.
+Pickled peppers are canned and sold in supermarkets under the name "en escabeche."

 In the Mesoamerican region, pickling is known as encurtido or "curtido" for short.
 The pickles or "curtidos" as known in Latin America are served cold, as an appetizer, as a side dish or as a tapas dish in Spain.
 In several Central American countries it is prepared with cabbage, onions, carrots, lemon, vinegar, oregano, and salt.
 In Mexico, "curtido" consists of carrots, onions, and jalapeño peppers and used to accompany meals common in taquerías and restaurants.

-Another example of a type of pickling which involves the pickling of meats or seafood is the "escabeche" or "ceviches" popular in Peru, Ecuador, and throughout Latin America and the Caribbean.
-These dishes include the pickling of pig's feet, pig's ears, and gizzards prepared as an "escabeche" with spices and seasonings to flavor it.
-The ceviches consist of shrimp, octopus, and various fishes seasoned and served cold.